mbxjy4/LIFE4137/README.md

 <!-- TOC --><a name="survival-analysis"></a>
 ## Survival Analysis

 Survival data was downloaded from [Xenabrowser](https://xenabrowser.net/datapages/?dataset=TCGA_survival_data&host=https%3A%2F%2Ftoil.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443).
-Code was provided by Heshmat Borhani and edited as appropriate.
+Code was provided by Heshmat Borhani with minor edits performed.
 Due to word limitations, only DSS was evaluated.

 Script used: survival_CMS_specific.R

 Update file names and directories as appropriate.
-To run the code for each gene, assign a new column with the desired gene's ENSG ID.
+To run the code for each gene, create a new column in DF with the desired gene's ENSG ID.
 E.g.

 ```bash
 #Create column in DF for GOI and set it to be the respective ENSG ID